sveinpg/build-your-own-react/README.md

 You also need to implement `VCompositeNode.js`:

-2. The `constructor` needs to set the `reactElement`-argument as a class-property.
-Just like we did for `VDomNode` in task 2.
+2. The `constructor` needs to set the `reactElement` argument as a class property, just like we did for `VDomNode` in task 2.

 3. The next thing we need to do is to render our component in `mount`.
 Call the functional component (`type`) with its `props` as the argument `type(props)`.